jeremy-cc/solarch-assoc/README.md

 5. A group is a logical collection of users.
 A user can belong to multiple groups, but a group cannot belong to other groups.
 6. Groups can be granted permissions via policies
 7. A role is a collection of permissions or policies, e.g S3AdminAccess, and you can have a soft max of 500 per account.
+8. The term 'Owner' refers to the email address and account id of the account in which IAM policies, roles etc are created.

 ###### IAM Roles
 1. Role types: